nasyarobby/snakessss/readme.md

 7. Open the browser (usually http://localhost:3000)

-If you're attempting to deploy the game not in your local machine, make sure to change the variables publicServerAddress in rooms\src\index.js line 4 publicServerAddress in server.js line line 4
+If you're attempting to deploy the game not in your local machine, make sure to change the variables
+- publicServerAddress in rooms\src\index.js line 4
+- publicServerAddress in server.js line line 4

+## News
+- Room's Name and Player's Name are now encoded as Base64 string.